Inspired by the Bible

 Tamar Yellin, David Maine

 David Maine conveyed Cain’s anguish in the beautiful Fallen and Noah’s wife and children’s dismay in the humorous Flood.
 The Genizah at the House of Shepher is Tamar Yellin’s thriller about a missing biblical codex and the search for the true text of the Bible.
 They spoke about finding their inspiration in the sacred text.

 David Maine was born in 1963 and grew up in Connecticut.
-He worked in the mental health systems in the US and taught English in Morocco from 1995 to 1998, and has lived un Pakistan since then.
+He worked in the mental health systems of Massachusetts and Arizona.
+He taught English in Morocco from 1995 to 1998, and has lived un Pakistan since then.
 He resides in Lahore with his wife, novelist Uzma Aslam Khan.
 With The Flood, Fallen and now The Book of Samson, he certainly takes Bible stories to a new level ...Deborah Kahn-Harris

 Deborah Kahn-Harris is currently Principal of Leo Baeck College and co-hosts an intra-Jewish dialogue project with her husband, Dr. Keith Kahn-Harris.
 Her PhD, entitled ‘A Hammer for Shattering Rock: Employing Classical Rabbinic Hermeneutics to Fashion Contemporary Feminist Commentary on the Bible’ was completed during summer 2011.